What do snapchat emojis mean?

 Who Uses Snapchat?

 Snapchat is primarily used by Generation Z. That’s the demographic after Millennials, who are between the ages of 7 and 22 in 2019.
-They’ve been using the internet – and Snapchat – their entire life.
+They’ve been using the internet – and probably Snapchat – their entire life.
 Around 71% of Generation Z use Snapchat daily, with just over half of them using Snapchat over 11 times each day!

 That said, Snapchat is starting to be adopted by older generations – possibly influenced by their children and siblings.
 If your target market includes customers aged 22-34, Snapchat is definitely worth considering as part of your social media strategy.